-In 2023, East County Fire and Rescue (ECFR) received a \$242,225.71 grant with a 5% match requirement (\$12,111.28) for installation of source capture diesel exhaust extraction systems at Stations 91, 93, and 94 along with funding to train all full-time members as Blue Card Incident Commanders, one member as a Blue Card instructor (Chief Hartin is currently our only instructor) and develop the command training center infrastructure to conduct the incident commander certification lab and provide ongoing continuing education.
+In 2023, East County Fire and Rescue (ECFR) received a Department of Homeland Security (DHS), Federal Emergency Management Agency (FEMA) Assistance to Firefighters Grant (AFG) in the amount of \$242,225.71 with a \$12,111.28 (5%) match by the district for installation of source capture diesel exhaust extraction systems at Stations 91, 93, and 94 along with funding to train all full-time members as Blue Card Incident Commanders, one member as a Blue Card instructor and develop the command training center infrastructure to conduct the incident commander certification lab and provide ongoing continuing education.
+Both projects funded by this grant were completed in 2024.